 Small and growing businesses (SGBs) play an increasingly critical role in efforts to improve food security and reduce poverty for growing rural populations across the developing world.
 Agribusiness SGBs can provide key products, services and income opportunities, but in rural Africa, agribusinesses face an unpredictable financing environment.
 These businesses are often considered too large for microfinance and too small for bank loans.
-Financial institutions typically lack the rural officers, management experience in agriculture and willingness to assume agribusiness-related risks, while local lenders often base loan eligibility on available collateral, which smallholder farmers may lack.
+Financial institutions typically lack the rural officers, management experience in agriculture and willingness to assume agribusiness-related risks, while local lenders often base loan eligibility on available collateral, which SGBs may lack.
 Without intervention, high potential agri- and food-focused SGBs will struggle to get off the ground.

 With access to finance and technical assistance, outgrowers and agri SGBs can build sustainable, profitable enterprises that create opportunities in their communities.

 ContactIf you require more information on the Technical Assistance Facility or the African Agriculture Fund, please contact:

 Program Director firstname.lastname@example.org